tarekw/ITVPlayer/README.md

 * **Yeoman** : Generates the structure of the project
 * **Bower** : A dependency management too for web apps
 * **Grunt** : Builds/runs/tests the project
-* **Backbone JS** : Javscript MVC Framework
+* **Backbone** : Javscript MVC Framework
 * **Underscore** : Templating/utility engine for Backbone
 * **jQuery** : A utility library used by many

-## Usage

-A local dev server serving on http://localhost:9000 can then be started with **grunt serve**.
-To test the application, just point a browser to this url and you're good to go.

-## Todo
+## Improvements

+* Add some more tests for validating the collection/model
+* Do some DOM testing with phantomJS
+* If project expands, might consider moving to a more composite application architecture
+* Test the grunt build scripts to build a package for deployment on the live server
+* Separate the templates from the index
+* Set up continuous integration (e.g. with Jenkins)

 ## Screenshots

 <img src="https://github.com/tarekw/ITVPlayer/raw/master/screenshots/chrome-firefox-ie.png"/>

+For any feedback/question, feel free to contact me: tarek@wahab.me.uk

+Thanks!